sourcefuse/loopback4-microservice-catalog/services/video-conferencing-service/README.md

    Set Storage settings to store archives to custom s3 bucket or Microsoft Azure Storage.

 4. Webhook Events
-   Webhook Events (such as session or webhook) when configured receive events from third party.
+   Webhook Events (such as session or webhook) when configured receive events from a third party.
 These events are used to store session attendees or store archive information.
-   For Vonage, you need to add this microserivce server url in your current vonage project so it will receive webhook events.
+   For Vonage, you need to add this microservice server url in your current vonage project so it will receive webhook events.
 See [Vonage Documentation](https://developer.nexmo.com/documentation) for more information.

 You can see the database schema [here](#database-schema).